Collins, Goodwin rally Hawks from 21 down, beat Clips 102-95

 The Hawks rallied with a barrage of 3-pointers, hitting 10 of 23 over the final two quarters after going 1 of 12 in the first half.

-Recently acquired Jeff Teague made his first start for the Hawks since May 8, 2016, when Atlanta lost at Cleveland to complete a four-game sweep in the second round of the playoffs.

-He returned to the Hawks last week in a trade with Minnesota, mainly to serve mainly as the backup point guard.
-With Young out, he moved into the starting lineup, rekindling memories of his starring role on the 2014-15 team that won 60 games and reached the Eastern Conference final.

-Teague managed just 3 points on 1 of 7 shooting, though he did lead the team with eight assists.
+Recently acquired Jeff Teague started in place of Young and managed just 3 points on 1 of 7 shooting.

 TIP-INS

-Clippers: Lou Williams and Terance Mann started in the Clippers backcourt.
-Williams scored 18 points, but Mann contributed just two assists and a single point in 15 1/2 minutes of playing time. … Landry Chamet committed a dismal foul on Goodwin in the closing minutes, slamming into the Atlanta player after he misfired on a 3-pointer.
+Clippers: Lou Williams scored 18 points. … Landry Chamet committed a dismal foul on Goodwin in the closing minutes, slamming into the Atlanta player after he misfired on a 3-pointer.
 Goodwin made all three free throws to give the Hawks a 96-91 lead.

-Hawks: Bruno Fernando started at center, scoring six points and grabbing nine rebounds. … Kevin Huerter (12 points) and Cam Reddish (10) were also in double figures for Atlanta. … Improved to 6-16 at State Farm Arena, though still far off their pace from a season ago when they went 17-24 on their home court.
+Hawks: Teague made his first start for the Hawks since May 8, 2016, when Atlanta lost at Cleveland to complete a four-game sweep in the second round of the playoffs.
+He was re-acquired by Atlanta last week to serve as Young’s backup. … The Hawks dropped to 5-17 at State Farm Arena, far behind their pace from a season ago when they went 17-24 on their home court.

 UP NEXT